softbalanced/erc20-atomicswap/README.md

 ![Participant Waiting Page](doc/img/participant_waiting.png)

-6. Now that the participant has locked some Dash into a contract the next step is for the initiator to withdraw it by going to http://localhost:8080/initiator-redeem.html.
+6. Now that the participant has locked some Balanced into a contract the next step is for the initiator to withdraw it by going to http://localhost:8080/initiator-redeem.html.
 Doing so will reveal the secret to the participant.

 ![Initiator Redeem Page](/doc/img/initiator_redeem.png)